akinwilson/kmlflow/README.md

 ./app/deploy.sh
 ```

-Check the cli output for information on how to access the UI through the web.
+Check the cli output for information on how to access the UIs through a web browser.
 Hyperparameter experiment results should be accessible from
 ```
 http://localhost:8080/katib/
 ```